return42/sphkerneldoc/linux_src_doc/drivers/media/platform/vsp1/vsp1_entity_h.rst

 max_width
     Return the max supported width of data that the entity can process in a single operation.

+partition
+    Process the partition construction based on this entity's configuration.

 ..
 This file was automatic generated / don't edit.